Gabriel Graciani (footballer, born 1993)

-Gabriel Maximiliano Graciani (born 28 November 1993) is an Argentine professional footballer who plays as a right midfielder for Instituto.
+Gabriel Maximiliano Graciani (born 28 November 1993) is an Argentine professional footballer who plays as a right midfielder for Chilean club Ñublense.

 Career

-Graciani's first club were Colón, with whom he made ninety-seven appearances for and scored eight goals in the Argentine Primera División; the first of which came during his third career appearance in a home loss to Gimnasia y Esgrima on 25 February 2011.
+Graciani's first club were Colón, with whom he made ninety-seven appearances and scored eight goals in the Argentine Primera División.
+His first goal came during his third career appearance in a home loss to Gimnasia y Esgrima on 25 February 2011.
 Graciani also scored goals on his domestic cup and continental cup debuts, netting in a win over Talleres in the Copa Argentina in November 2011 and against Racing Club in the Copa Sudamericana in August 2012.
-On 13 July 2014, Graciani joined fellow Primera División team Estudiantes.
+On 13 July 2014 Graciani joined fellow Primera División team Estudiantes.
 He made his Estudiantes debut on 11 August versus Arsenal de Sarandí.

 2015 saw Graciani leave Estudiantes on loan twice.
-Firstly, on 8 February, to Independiente where he featured six times before returning.
-Secondly, on 30 June, to Atlético de Rafaela where he remained until 2016 after four goals in twenty-five appearances.
-He returned to Estudiantes for the 2016–17 campaign and featured seven times, but was loaned out for a third time midway through the season to Patronato.
+First was on 8 February to Independiente where he featured six times before returning.
+Second on 30 June to Atlético de Rafaela where he remained until 2016 after four goals in twenty-five appearances.
+He returned to Estudiantes for the 2016 – 2017 campaign and featured seven times, but was loaned out for a third time midway through the season to Patronato.
 He scored on his Patronato debut against Arsenal de Sarandí on 10 March 2017.
-In September 2017, Graciani left Estudiantes permanently to play for San Martín of Primera B Nacional.
+In September 2017 Graciani left Estudiantes permanently to play for San Martín of Primera B Nacional.

-San Martín won promotion in 2017–18, though Graciani subsequently departed to join Olimpo; a recently-relegated Primera B Nacional team.
+San Martín won promotion in 2017 – 2018, though Graciani subsequently departed to join Olimpo; a recently relegated Primera B Nacional team.

+In 2024, he moved abroad and signed with Chilean club Ñublense.